individkid/sidegeo/README.md

   * --import takes module name or file path to import for subsequent calls
   * --call takes Haskell function of source to replace destination

-Preprocess prepends body length to each line starting with --.
-The preprocessed body of a command may contain endlines if lines in the original file did not start with --.
 The --call result string may be longer than the destination, and may contain newlines, to replace one or more by one or more.
-There are preprocess and unprocess functions in the default import for --call.
 Between successive --delay commands, transformations are made pseudocontinuous, and other commands are distributed evenly in time.
-The filter associated with a plane affects the color and sound of the plane's facets.
-Each slider of the equalizer is an input to a linear equation for a point on a curve.
-Other inputs the the equalizer equations are projected area of the facet and system flow through the plane.
-Equalizer curves determine the following.

-  * color of facets as brightness in terms of color as a frequency
-  * tone of notes as amplitude in terms of cycles per second of sound
-  * envelope of notes as volume in terms of portion of note length
-  * duration of notes as hight above minimum at start of note
-  * rhythm of notes as passage of waveform up through zero
+The --flow --stock --filter --color --source --listen commands work together with polytope shape, orientation, and juxtaposition to produce nonlinear sound and shade from linear equations.
+In --flow command, size is how often a unit of stock is moved across a boundary; rate is how soon another sizw is scheduled; and delay is how long before the size takes affect.
+When a pore size changes, a fraction of a unit of stock is transfered immediately according to the old pore size and when the transfer is currently scheduled; the current scheduled transfer is cancelled; and a unit of stock is scheduled according to the new pore size.
+Stock can flow only when unsaturated --stock points are separatedby one and only one --flow surface facet, and no non--flow surface facets, on a region path.
+If multiple unsaturated --stock points are connected by region path whithout surface facets, they share the flows evenly.
+Note that a pure tone is produced by a rapidly oscillating stock as multiplier of unit bias of zero noise.